Chapter 4:

 Psalms 91:14

-I shall protect him because he has come to know my name.
+I will protect him because he knows my name.

-A man will leave father and mother and will stick to his wife, and the two will become one flesh. . . let each one of you individually so love his wife as he does himself; on the other hand, the wife should have deep respect for her husband.
+A man will leave father and mother and will stick to his wife, and the two will become one flesh. . . each one of you must love his wife as he loves himself; on the other hand, the wife should have deep respect for her husband.

 verses 22, 23: